lyrics7/SmartDSP-Jarvis/README.md

 ### Highlights

 - Introduces an **MLLM-driven intelligent agent** for professional photo retouching.
-- Understands natural-language user intentions and imitates the reasoning process of professional artists.
+- Understands natural-language user intentions and mimics the reasoning process of professional artists.
-- Coordinates more than **200 Adobe Lightroom retouching tools**.
+- Intelligently coordinates more than **200 retouching tools within Adobe Lightroom**.
-- Uses two-stage training with Chain-of-Thought supervised fine-tuning and **GRPO-R**.
+- Employs a two-stage training strategy consisting of **Chain-of-Thought supervised fine-tuning** followed by **Group Relative Policy Optimization for Retouching (GRPO-R)**.
-- Introduces the **Agent-to-Lightroom Protocol** for seamless interaction with Lightroom.
+- Introduces the **Agent-to-Lightroom Protocol** for seamless integration between the intelligent agent and Adobe Lightroom.
-- Proposes **MMArt-Bench**, constructed from real-world user editing scenarios.
+- Develops **MMArt-Bench** for comprehensive evaluation of professional photo-retouching performance.
-- Supports fine-grained global and local image adjustment.
+- Provides **fine-grained control over both global and local adjustments**.
-- Demonstrates strong generalization, controllability, and user-friendly interaction.
+- Outperforms GPT-4o by **60% on average pixel-level content-fidelity metrics** on MMArt-Bench while maintaining comparable instruction-following capabilities.

 </td>
 </tr>